FinFetChannel/RayTracingMazeCppOlcPge/README.md

 # RayTracingMazeCpp

 Simple ray tracing game in C++, originally developed in [Python](https://github.com/FinFetChannel/pytracingMaze).
+As you may imagine, things started to get a bit heavy for Python and my poor optimization skills.

-## Basics
+## Intro

 ### Rays

-The basic approach is to trace rays of light in the reverse direction, starting from the camera and interacting with the environment, with three basic tipes of rays:
+The basic approach is to trace rays of light in the reverse direction, starting from the camera and interacting with the environment, with three basic types of rays:

 * Vision rays - Initial ray that shoots from the camera and returns the coordinates where it has hit something
 * Reflection rays - Secondary rays that start where the vision ray has hit something and goes in the direction of the light